-- The predicted date for each water body not yet at good ecological status or good ecological potential to reach its objective, together with actions (measures) to achieve this. - The date for each protected not yet reaching its required standards for the Water Framework Directive to reach its objective, together with actions (measures) to achieve this.
+- The predicted date that each water body that is not yet at good ecological status or potential is predicted to reach its objective, together with actions (measures) to achieve this. - The date that each protected that is not yet reaching its required standards for the Water Framework Directive is predicted to reach its objective, together with actions (measures) to achieve this.